dahai1996/flink-connector-lettuce-redis/README.md

 # flink-connector-lettuce-redis

-flink connect for redis
+flink connector for redis

-use luttuce to connect to redis
+use lettuce to connect to redis.

 ## todo:

 - support redis-cluster
 - support other redis commands
 - support streaming api

 ## dependency: